jhojandennys/02-backend/README.md

 ##A fully functional project written in Java showing how to create a REST API

-This project is an example that was built along with a Udemy Course showing how to create a custom REST API in Java with Spring Boot:
+This project was built along with a Udemy Course showing how to create a custom REST API in Java with Spring Boot:

 *Create Spring Boot Starter Project